Nicky Lopez Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants have a 3.94 team ERA that ranks ninth across all league pitching staffs.
+- The Giants' 3.95 team ERA ranks ninth among all league pitching staffs.

-- The Giants surrender the fourth-fewest home runs in baseball (126 total, one per game).
+- The Giants allow the fourth-fewest home runs in baseball (126 total, one per game).

-- The righty's most recent appearance was on Sunday against the Texas Rangers, when he tossed 4 1/3 innings, surrendering six earned runs while giving up nine hits.
+- The righty's most recent appearance was on Sunday against the Texas Rangers, when he threw 8 2/3 innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.